Is your kid begging you to throw their first slumber party? Here’s how to make it a great night... and brave bedtime with a troop of children

 In a new environment, social conflicts can make for a rather, erm, eye-opening experience.
 Pre-planning the itinerary for the night will help the bambinos to go with the flow (and hopefully not kick up a fuss about what they want to do).
 Let them know that you’re in charge, but you’ve planned a crazy fun night for them.
 Here are a few ideas to get you started…

 How about matching pyjamas?
-Something cool and comfy will do the trick (check out superhero or character-themed jammies – you can never go wrong with those).
+Something cool and comfy will do the trick.
+Check out Cotton On or Next for superhero or character-themed jammies – you can never go wrong with those!
 You could also provide plenty of glow-in-the-dark accessories and goodies for night-time fun.

-Prepare clues for the gang to decode, which lead them to hidden treats like chocolate bars or gummies (stick to safe places in the house).
+Prepare clues for the gang to decode, which lead them to hidden treats like chocolate bars or gummies.
+Make sure you stick to safe places in the house.
 And remind them there’s no sneaking out of the house like in the movies!

 Kick your party up a notch.
 Rent a karaoke machine and let the crowd pick the music they want to sing and dance to.
 You and your partner could be ‘judges’, à la American Idol.
 Go all out and throw in some rock-star sunglasses for the little participants.

 Have the kids wear their favourite sports jerseys to the party.
-Little ones can play the Sleeping-Bag Wiggle (they get inside their sleeping bags and wiggle on their tummies to a finish line).
-Bigger kids can head out to play a soccer game in a court or field nearby (as long as an adult goes with them).
+Little ones can play the Sleeping-Bag Wiggle.
+They get inside their sleeping bags and wiggle on their tummies to a finish line.
+Bigger kids can head out to play a soccer game on a court or field nearby (as long as an adult goes with them).

 Let the kids go crazy with clicks.
 Girls will love cute accessories (tiaras, sashes, masks, chunky beads).
 This will also capture moments of the night and serve as precious take-home gifts.

-Bring out some kid-friendly make-up products (lip gloss, sparkly eyeshadow, blush), disposable applicators and make-up removal wipes.
-Let the sweeties make over each other – don’t help as the fun is in letting them do it themselves.
-Of course, click before-and-after pictures.
+Bring out some kid-friendly make-up products (lip gloss, sparkly eyeshadow and blush are good options!)
+You’ll also need disposable applicators and make-up removal wipes.
+Let the sweeties makeover each other.
+Don’t help as the fun is in letting them do it themselves.
+Of course, click before-and-after pictures!